*

 Dorothy Campbell represented Scotland in the Home Internationals in 1905-06-08-09-11-28-30.
 This was a golden period for the North Berwick golfers as Campbell was joined in the Scottish team by Frances Teacher and Elsie Grant-Suttie in 1908 and 1911, both were members of the North Berwick Ladies Club.
 Frances Teacher was Scottish Ladies Champion in 1907 and Elsie Grant-Suttie won the Ladies' British Open Amateur Championship in 1910 at Royal North Devon G.C.
 Grant-Suttie also won the Scottish Ladies Championship at St Andrews in 1911 after defeating Dorothy Campbell in the first round.
 Campbell in turn beat Grant-Suttie in the fifth round of the Ladies' British Championship in 1911.

-In 1913, Campbell married Jack Hurd, a steel magnate living at 7209 Penn Avenue, Pittsburgh.
-He was a member at Oakmont C.C where Tom Anderson Jr from North Berwick was the pro.
+In 1913, she married steel magnate Jack Hurd of Pittsburgh, who was a member of the famous nearby Oakmont Country Club where Tom Anderson Jr from North Berwick was the pro.
 The couple had a son and Mrs. Hurd went into semi-retirement from the sport until they divorced in 1923.
 She returned to tournament golf in the twenties, after recognising that her old sweeping style, with the club held in the palms and the wrists stiff, was obsolete.
-She took lessons from George Sayers, who she knew from North Berwick, then a professional at Merion in Philadelphia.
+She took lessons from George Sayers, who she knew from North Berwick, then the head professional at Merion in Pennsylvania.

 Dorothy said "George was born and brought up in my home town, and I have known him since he was a boy.
 He told me he could help me to change my swing, but that it would entail inordinate practice.
 I was fearful of the consequences, if I did not at least try, so, with some misgivings, I decided to have a go at it."
 Throughout the month of November, 1923 she haunted the practice tee at Merion and underwent a painful golfing metamorphosis.
 After two days a joint of her left hand's index finger was reduced to a raw wound by constant friction with fingers of her right hand due to the Vardon or overlapping grip, which she was using for the first time.

+Jimmy Thomson (below) was ten years old when he caddied for Dorothy Campbell at North Berwick.
+14 years later Thomson was the professional at Temple Terrace Club, and Dorothy Campbell was his guest in February 1923.
 At forty-one she entered the 1924 U.S. Women's Amateur hosted by Rhode Island Country Club, home course to the tournament favourite Glenna Collett, but she unexpectedly lost in the semi-finals to Mary K. Browne of Los Angeles.
 In the final, Browne could easily outdrive Hurd on every hole, but "Stella" was on-fire.
-Dorothy Hurd defeated Mary K. Browne, the national lawn tennis champion, 7 and 6 to win the title.
+Dorothy Hurd defeated Mary Browne, the national lawn tennis champion of 1912 and 1913, 7 and 6 to win the title.
 This victory brought two more records that still stand; the number of years between titles, and the oldest player to win the event.

 Dorothy maintained her scratch-handicap for 34 consecutive years